transientskp/tkp/documentation/source/database/introduction.rst

-where `database` is the database opened above, and image_id points to an existing row in the images table. `results` is obtained from the source finder, and are stored in the database per image into extractedsources.
+where `database` is the database opened above, and image_id points to an existing row in the images table. `results` is obtained from the source finder, and are stored in the database per image into extractedsource.
 In case of a new image, one would leave out the `id` keyword in the first line, and instead supply a `data` keyword argument that is a dictionary with the necessary information (again, see the :ref:`dataset documentation